RichmondChambers/swiss-blog-automation/generated_blog_runs/README.md

-JSON run artifacts will be stored here.
+This folder stores generated JSON analysis and draft artifacts from blog generation runs.